Music Swap Lab

 Participatory Musical Theatre Fellowships

-Within the framework of an international academy and a public symposium, the Future Lab made the experiences from ten years of the Community Opera tangible for other interested parties.
+Within the framework of an international academy and a public symposium, supported by the Federal Cultural Foundation of Germany, the Future Lab made the experiences from ten years of the Community Opera tangible for other interested parties.
 Twelve selected participants from around the world also observed the genesis of the 7th Community Opera at first hand – and documented exciting results.

 In the field of tension between theory and practice, they worked with academics and experts to identify problems and proposed recommendations for action in the field of Participatory Musical Theatre.
 An expert audience was invited to a symposium in May 2017 for the premiere of the Community Opera.